 If you want a view of the Upper and Lower Falls, remember to strategize your visit because it gets VERY busy on the North Rim Drive just south of Canyon.
 We had a hard time finding parking for our minivan on a Sunday afternoon.

-We hiked The Brink Of The Lower Falls 2 years ago when we visited Yellowstone National Park.
+We hiked The Brink Of The Lower Falls during our first visit to Yellowstone National Park.
 It was a steep and a bit strenuous 400-foot descent to the Brink of the Lower Falls Platform to see Lower Falls.
 But so worth it!

 It’s the tallest waterfall in Yellowstone at 308 feet.
 Aiming for that perfect Instagram photo?
 Pose in front of these falls and you’re all set!